 Market risk is the potential for loss of income or decrease in the value of net assets caused by movements in the levels and prices of financial instruments.
-The Company is subject to market risk in the form of interest rate risk and previously currency risk from the fluctuations in the US Dollar.
-The USD Dollar Notes were fully redeemed in 2023.
+The Company is subject to market risk in the form of interest rate risk.